 - Philippa Cohen - Program Leader, Resilient Small-scale Fisheries, WorldFish

 - Jonathan Mockshell - Agricultural Economist, Alliance of Bioversity and CIAT

 - Danielle Resnick - Senior Research Fellow and Theme Leader, Governance, IFPRI

-Please note: Individuals attending this event may be audio taped, videotaped, or photographed and by attending grant permission for their likenesses and the content of their comments, if any, to be broadcast, webcast, published, or otherwise reported or recorded.
+Please note: Individuals who attended this event may have been audio taped, videotaped, or photographed and have granted permission for their likenesses and the content of their comments, if any, to be broadcast, webcast, published, or otherwise reported or recorded.